 LiveOcean works a lot like the weather forecast models that we all rely on every day.
 It takes in information about the state of the ocean, atmosphere and rivers on a given day, and then uses the laws of physics (and a large computer) to predict how the state of the ocean in our region will change over the next few days.
 The things that the model predicts are currents, salinity, temperature, chemical concentrations of nitrate, oxygen, carbon, and biological fields like phytoplankton, zooplankton, and organic particles.
 It does this in three dimensions, and allowing continuous variation over the full 72 hour forecast it makes every day.

-The model grid is shown above.
-The model horizontal resolution is 500 m in the Salish Sea and near the Washington coast, growing to 1500 m at the southern Oregon border and offshore.
+The model grid is shown here for the full domain and for a close up of Puget Sound.
+The model horizontal resolution is 500 m in the Salish Sea and near the Washington coast, growing to 3 km at the offshore boundaries.
 It is designed to seamlessly simulate the interactions of the coastal ocean, the coastal estuaries like the Columbia River, Willapa Bay and Grays Harbor, as well as the whole Salish Sea (Puget Sound, the Strait of Georgia, and the Strait of Juan de Fuca).
-It has 45 rivers representing the largest freshwater sources (the red lines in the left hand plot above).
+It has 279 rivers (cyan dots) and wastewater treatment plants (magenta dots).
 Vertically the model grid has 30 layers, distributed between the sea surface and the sea floor, with closer grid spacing near the surface and bottom to better resolve these important regions.

 The model framework we use is called the Regional Ocean Modeling System (ROMS) which is a large, flexible computer code that is used by coastal and estuarine oceanographers around the world to simulate different regions.
 It is known to have excellent numerical properties, such as low numerical diffusion, many choices for turbulence parameterization and open boundary conditions, built-in biogeochemical models, and a large, active user community.
 We have been using ROMS for realistic simulations in the region for research projects for the past decade and have found it to be a robust tool.